lbsa71/ollama-batch-cluster/README.md

   }]
 ```

-Now that you have clean structured data, you can process it via an ETL pipeline to insert it into a database, or convert to a parquet file or similar to ingest by a data lake.
+Now that you have clean, structured data, you can process it via an ETL pipeline to insert it into a database, or convert to a parquet file or similar to ingest by a data lake.